pranaydutta89/console-logger/README.md

 3) View log history  <br/>
 4) Central on/off faciltiy   <br/>
 5) Send log data to remote server  <br/>
-6) Use as a Angularjs service
+6) Use as a Angularjs service <br/>
-7) no dependency to jQuery or any other library
+7) No dependency to jQuery or any other library

 How to do ?